arent-ninhnguyen/api-key-management/README.md

 - **Authentication**: User-specific data access with row-level security
 - **Data Structure**: Optimized schema for API key management
 - **Error Handling**: Comprehensive error states with user-friendly messages

-### E2E Testing with Cypress
-This project uses Cypress for end-to-end testing.
-The tests verify the functionality of the API key management features, dashboard, and playground.
-See the [E2E Testing with Cypress](#e2e-testing-with-cypress) section below for details on running tests.

 #### Testing
 - **Cypress Tests**: End-to-end testing for all key functionality